DBrianKimmel/PyHouse/Project/src/Modules/Housing/Entertainment/onkyo/Docs/Design.md

 # Onkyo

-A house may have one or more Onkyo devices in it's entertainment systems
+A house may have one or more Onkyo devices in it's entertainment systems.

+Many different nodes may, at various times, control the onkyo devices.
+Different nodes may control different devices.
+Any service thats wants to control onkyo devices must do so by sending Mqtt control messages.
+The node currently connected to an Onkyo device will send the actual eISCP commands to the device.

+As each Onkyo section of PyHouse establishes communication to an Onkyo device, it sends a Mqtt status message claiming control of the device.
+The controlling node has the _isControlling flag set, all other nodes have it reset.

+It seems (unconfirmed) that the last PyHouse instance to start is the one controlling all the Onkyo devices.

 ## Connecting
 It appears that at least some of the devices may not queue the commands we send them so we queue the commands